Kívánság Étkezde

 For a deeply local lunch experience in Budapest, it’s hard to think of a better place than Kívánság Étkezde.
 The continued existence of this modest eatery, which opened in 1985, is evidence that there’s still lingering love for old-school family-run restaurants.
 After all, they’re quick, cheap, and some of them, like Kívánság, serve homestyle Hungarian classics that have largely disappeared from the city.

-Kívánság is oblivious to the food trends sweeping through Budapest, instead sticking to well-proven Hungarian classics.
+Kívánság is oblivious to the food trends sweeping through Budapest.
 The standout dish is the mátrai borzaska, a fried pork cutlet coated in a potato-based crust and topped with sour cream and grated cheese.
-Be sure to also scan the menu for the daily specials.
+Be sure to also scan the menu for the daily soup, main, and dessert specials.

-The interior is an authentic representation of an '80s Hungarian restaurant: red-and-white checkered tablecloths, a sticky, faux leather-bound menu, and fading photos on the walls of the owner’s favorite soccer team (in Kívánság's case, this is MTK).
-And the owner himself, Tibor Szabados, with a jolly paunch.
-The lively atmosphere is maintained by the constant banter between Józsi, the waiter, and longtime regulars.
+The interior: red-and-white checkered tablecloths, a sticky, faux leather-bound menu, and fading photos on the walls of the favorite soccer team of the owner, Tibor Szabados.
+Sporting a jolly paunch, he might be one of your servers.
+The lively atmosphere is maintained by the constant banter between Józsi, the other waiter, and longtime regulars.
 Try to get there by 12:30 p.m., before they fill up.
-Cash only!

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 If you're enjoying this article, please consider supporting me by making a one-time payment (PayPal, Venmo).